๐ฃ CUPE 4700 General Membership Meeting

 Haldimand County

-Health and safety in the workplace is governed by the Ontario Occupational Health and Safety Act (OHSA).
+Workplace health and safety is governed by the Ontario Occupational Health and Safety Act (OHSA).

 WSIB Representatives (Level 1 & 2)